Most new Meta Quest headset owners are excited on unboxing day. A month later, many have stopped using it.

 That gap between "people clicked" and "people stayed" is where the real work began.

-Core Team: Content Designer (me), Lifestyle Marketing, Product Designers, UX Researcher, Product Manager, Data Scientist, Product Marketing Manager, Engineering, Internationalization/Localization
+Core Team: Content Designer (me), Lifecyle Marketing, Product Designers, UX Researcher, Product Manager, Data Scientist, Product Marketing Manager, Engineering, Internationalization/Localization for France, Germany and Japan

 Improve new user retention by guiding Meta Quest users through their first 28 days with relevant, confidence-building education and content discovery.